garylirocks/quickrefs/microsoft-entra-id.markdown

     - Granting a specific set of guest users read access instead of granting it to all guest users.
 - User Administrator

-Roles that can add users to role-assignable groups:

 #### Add users to groups

 - `microsoft.directory/groups/members/update`